-This new law makes it ever-so important for note sellers to choose reputable note buyers.
 For many property owners, finding the right company to buy your mortgage notes can be a nerve-wracking experience.
-In most cases, you don’t get to meet you note buyer one-on-one.
+In most cases, you don’t get to meet your note buyer one-on-one.
 Note buyers live in distant cities, so you’ll only communicate via phone or e-mail.
 So how can you find an experienced and reliable note buyer who will give you the best return on your investment?

 To find a reputable note buyer, follow these 5 tips from Amerinote Xchange:

 - Before selling your mortgage note, it’s important to research several note buying companies to find the right one.
 Visit their website.
 If they don’t have a website, chances are they aren’t reputable.
 Also, many offer free consultations so you can call and inquire about the company and the note buying process.
-Only choose a company that is and has been in business for over 5 years.
+Only choose a company that is and has been in business for over five years.

-- Next, it is important if you are working with a note broker (instead of a direct note buyer).
-The MAJOR difference is that a direct note buyer (like Amerinote Xchange) does not charge commissions when selling real estate notes, whereas most note brokering firms most certainly do.
+- Next, it’s important to note if you are working with a note broker, instead of a direct note buyer.
+The major difference is that a direct note buyer (like Amerinote Xchange) does not charge commissions when selling real estate notes, whereas most note brokering firms most certainly do.
 When searching for a reputable note broker, you want to be sure that the note broker business is a licensed real estate broker in its state of operation.
 In some states, note brokers are not required to obtain a special license.
-But, having a license shows that the company is an experienced and committed note brokering firm.
+However, having a license shows that the company is an experienced and committed note brokering firm.
 Once you find out if a note broker has a license, check with the state’s Bureau of Real Estate to see if it has received any disciplinary action.